mikeparisstuff/aws-appsync-starters/packages/sveltekit-app/README.md

 The `/src/routes` directory is special in SvelteKit.
 Every `*.svelte` file in this directory becomes a route in your website.
-By using the `[ticker]` syntax, I am telling SvelteKit to match the path pattern and expose it to me in the component via `page.params.ticker` in the `onLoad` function.
+By using the `[ticker]` syntax, I am telling SvelteKit to match the path pattern and expose it to me in the component via `page.params.ticker` in the `load` function.
 This allows us to change the content of the page depending on the URL in the browser.

-Our `[ticker].svelte` route is simple, it uses SvelteKit's `onLoad` function to issue a single GraphQL query to our AppSync API that contains all the data that we need to hydrate the HTML for that route.
+Our `[ticker].svelte` route is simple, it uses SvelteKit's `load` function to issue a single GraphQL query to our AppSync API that contains all the data that we need to hydrate the HTML for that route.
 GraphQL offers us a really nice pattern in this case, as we can do a single HTTP request per page load that gets all the data that we need to render the entire page.